HooJohn/boss-agent/README.md

 ## Methods

-The II-Agent system represents a sophisticated approach to building versatile AI agents.
+The Boss-Agent system represents a sophisticated approach to building versatile AI agents.
 Our methodology centers on:

 1. **Core Agent Architecture and LLM Interaction**
    - System prompting with dynamically tailored context